trinne/.dotfiles/README.md

 ## VIM
 `vim-plugins.sh` is a bash-script for installing some basic vim-plugins to use with coding with Vim.
-`vimrc` is a vimrc-configuration that gives some sensible defaults fot Vim.
+`vimrc` is a vimrc-configuration that gives some sensible defaults for Vim.
 It is based on basic.vim from https://github.com/amix/vimrc

+## TMUX
+`tmux.conf` is a tmux.conf configuration that gives some sensible defaults for tmux.
+It also adds Powerline-statusbar to the tmux
+(Powerline needs to be installed separately https://powerline.readthedocs.io/).